Andrew-S-Rosen/cbe504/main.typ

 Notice how the two rate expressions are analogous, with concentrations replaced by fractional coverages.
 Here, the rate has been normalized by the concentration of active sites and, therefore, has units of 1/time.
 When dealing with the rate of a net reaction, this site-normalized form of the rate is referred to as a turnover frequency (TOF).
-The TOF represents the number of reacting molecules per active site and unit time (assuming that all adsorption sites defined by $conc("*")_0$ are all the possible active sites) since it represents the number of times the catalytic active sites have "turned over" a reaction.
+The TOF represents the number of reacting molecules per active site and unit time (assuming that all adsorption sites defined by $conc("*")_0$ are all the possible active sites) since it represents the number of times the catalytic active sites have"turned over" a reaction.
 Since TOFs are normalized by the concentration of active sites and most real catalysts have heterogeneity in the active species, the TOF is best thought of as an averaged property.
 #footnote[For additional considerations when reporting and interpreting TOFs, refer to F. Schüth, M.D.
 Ward, J.M.
-Buriak, "Common Pitfalls of Catalysis Manuscripts Submitted to Chemistry of Materials", _Chem.
+Buriak,"Common Pitfalls of Catalysis Manuscripts Submitted to Chemistry of Materials", _Chem.
 Mater._, 30, 3599--3600 (2018).
 More detailed discussion on this topic can be found in S. Kozuch, J.M.L.
-Martin, "Turning Over Definitions in Catalytic Cycles", _ACS Catal._, 2, 2787--2794 (2012) and the corresponding response G. Lente, "Comment on 'Turning Over Definitions in Catalytic Cycles'", _ACS Catal._, 3, 381--382 (2013).]
+Martin,"Turning Over Definitions in Catalytic Cycles", _ACS Catal._, 2, 2787--2794 (2012) and the corresponding response G. Lente,"Comment on 'Turning Over Definitions in Catalytic Cycles'", _ACS Catal._, 3, 381--382 (2013).]

 === Dual-Site Mechanisms <reactions-between-two-surface-species>